• Skip to primary navigation

 All the ingredients needed to make this recipe laid out with text overlay labels.

 • Greek yogurt - We use full fat as it is creamy with plenty of flavour.
-You could use a plain yoghurt, but you would need to strain it for a couple of hours first.
+You could use a plain yogurt, but you would need to strain it for a couple of hours first.

 • Tikka curry paste - You can make your own, however we use a really good quality store bought one to save some time.
 You could swap this for your favourite curry paste, it doesn't have to be tikka.

 • Vegetables - We used peppers and onions, but mushrooms and courgette (zucchini) work well too.
+You could add thick slices of aubergine (eggplant) or even tomatoes for a burst of juiciness.

 A bowl with tikka paste and yogurt in it.